mallollaa/TASK-Django-Apps-And-Templates/README.md

 - Create a stylesheet for simple styling (like background color and font colors).
 - Update your settings to include `static url` and `static root`.
-- Add static url patterns conditionally in your main urls.
+- Add static url patterns conditionally in your main urls ([references](https://warehouse.joincoded.com/workshops/django-files/static-files/static-file-setup)).
 - Load static files in your templates.
 - Link your stylesheet to your template.